-- (1) Advance appropriately toward attaining the annual goals; and - (2) Be involved in and make progress in the general curriculum and participate in extracurricular and other nonacademic activities; and - (3) Be educated and participate with other children with and without disabilities. - d.
-A statement of any individual appropriate accommodations that are necessary to measure the academic achievement and functional performance of the child on State and district-wide assessments, or a statement of why the child cannot participate in such assessments and why the particular alternate assessment selected is appropriate (see Section 5). - e.
+- participate in such assessments and why the particular alternate assessment selected is appropriate (see Section 5). - e.
 The projected beginning date for the beginning of the services and modifications, and the amount, frequency, and anticipated duration of those services and modifications. - f.
 An explanation of the extent, if any, to which the child will not participate with nondisabled children in the regular class and in extracurricular and nonacademic activities. - g.
 A statement as to whether the child requires extended school year services and, if so, a description of those services that includes their amount, frequency, duration, and location. - h.
 A description of how the child's progress towards annual goals will be measured, and when periodic reports on the progress the child is making toward meeting the annual goals (such as through the use of quarterly or other periodic reports, concurrent with the issuance of report cards) will be provided. - A statement as to the languages or modes of communication in which special education and related services will be provided, if other than or in addition to English. - j.
-Beginning not later than the first IEP to be in effect when the child turns age 14 1/2, and updated annually thereafter, the IEP shall include (1) appropriate, measurable, postsecondary goals based upon ageappropriate assessments related to employment, education or training, and independent living; (2) the transition services that are needed to assist the child in meeting those goals, including courses of study and any other needed services to be provided by entities other than the District; (3) information about the District's career and technical education (CTE) opportunities and postsecondary CTE opportunities; and (4) any additional requirements contained in Section 14-8.03 of the School Code [105 ILCS 5/14-8.03].
+Beginning not later than the first IEP to be in effect when the child turns age 14 1/2, and updated annually thereafter, the IEP shall include (1) appropriate, measurable, postsecondary goals based upon age-appropriate assessments related to employment, education or training, and independent living; (2) the transition services that are needed to assist the child in meeting those goals, including courses of study and any other needed services to be provided by entities other than the District; (3) information about the District's career and technical education (CTE) opportunities and postsecondary CTE opportunities; (4) information about dual credit courses offered by the District, including courses offered for dual credit under Section 16 of the Dual Credit Quality Act [110 ILCS 27/16] and for high school credit only, and entry criteria; and (5) any additional requirements contained in Section 14-8.03 of the School Code [105 ILCS 5/14-8.03].
+94